 Putting self-care first may feel foreign.
 When your job and personal life revolve around taking care of others, it can seem pointless to take care of yourself.

-Take 15 minutes each day to do something you love.
+Try taking 15 minutes each day to do something you love.
 If it is relaxing, try doing that activity right before bed.
 It will help you end your day in a positive headspace and transition from remote work to sleep.

 7. Sleep with your phone in another room